The Kinabatangan Wildlife Safari Cruise in Borneo Malaysia

 Wrinkled Hornbill

-Black hornbill whose tail is mostly white with some black.
-Males have a yellow bill, and reddish casque while females have an all-yellow bill and casque.
+A black hornbill whose tail is mostly white with some black.
+Males have a yellow bill and reddish casque, while females have an all-yellow bill and casque.

 Wreathed hornbill